mrsoong/motion-keyboard/deliverables/product.md

 While discussing our options for a product, we also decided that it would be best to avoid getting too much into details early on.
 As the project was still in the planning phase, we felt that the product was likely going to evolve over the course of the project.
 We therefore decided on a Minimum Viable Product (an Android keyboard controlled with a phone's gyroscope), and began thinking about various features (e.g voice recognition) that could be added once the MVP was complete.

->Specify 3 - 5 key decisions and/or insights that came up during your meetings
->and/or collaborative process.
->
-> * Short (5 min' read max)
-> * Decisions can be related to the product and/or the team process.
->    * Mention which alternatives you were considering.
->    * Present the arguments for each alternative.
->    * Explain why the option you decided on makes the most sense for your team/product/users.
-> * Essentially, we want to understand how (and why) you ended up with your current product plan.